-Matrix management is commonly used in organizations to share resources, a.k.a. employees, across functions.
+Matrix management is commonly used in organizations to share employees and resources across functions.
 In a matrix management system, an individual has a primary report-to boss while also working for one or more managers, typically on projects.

-Matrix management is ideal for sharing talents and skills across departments.
-It's an especially handy system when developing new products – allowing individuals from all different functions to organize under a project manager to create something new and unique.
-This gives the team the ability to draw upon diverse skill sets from multiple disciplines, which strengthens the overall project team.
+Matrix management is ideal for sharing talent and skills across departments.
+It's an especially handy system when developing new products—it allows individuals from different functions within an organization to work under a project manager to create something new and unique.
+This gives the team the ability to draw upon diverse skill sets from multiple disciplines, strengthening the project team.

-It's a great way to cut costs too – matrix approaches to projects are typically less expensive than establishing dedicated project teams, and the diversity of the team members makes them superior to many purely functional teams.
+It's a great way to cut costs as well—a matrix approach to projects is typically less expensive than establishing dedicated project teams.
+The diversity of the team members makes the team superior to many purely functional teams.

 Where Matrix Management Is Not Ideal

 While there are many potential benefits to this flexible style of team structure, there are some circumstances where it is not ideal.
 These include:

 - A project predicted to be long term.
 A dedicated team with a permanent assignment may be optimal